Rules

 RULE 6.0 – DRILLING AND PRODUCTION PREREQUISITES

-Permits must be issued for non-exempt wells pursuant to the provisions of Rule 8 prior to the commencement of drilling.
-Any non-exempt well which is drilled prior to receiving permit approval is in violation of District Rules, and is subject to injunction against production and levy of fines.
+For non-exempt wells, permit applications must be submitted and permits must be issued pursuant to the provisions of Rule 8 prior to the commencement of drilling.
+Any non-exempt well which is drilled prior to receiving permit approval is in violation of District Rules and is subject to injunction against production, levy of fines, or any other appropriate remedy available at law.

 RULE 6.2 DRILLER'S LOG REQUIRED